 I liked it a lot because it is practical with regular check-ups to ensure we remain on pace and collaborative.
 The teacher involves the students in the training process and deliberately encourages knowledge sharing between peers.

-What Technologies and Skills Did You Learn in the Web Developer Bootcamp?
+What Technologies and Skills Did You Learn?

-Frontend Development Technologies:
+Frontend Development

 - HTML5 and CSS3 — Semantic markup and modern styling techniques